0xf3cd/celestial-calendar/README.md

 # Clean up builds
 ./project.py --clean

-# Or, chain the commands together for convenience
+# Or, chain the commands together to build and test
 ./project.py --clean --setup --cmake --build --test

 # More usages